richgel999/ufo_data/bin/anon_pdf.md

 *   [https://archive.org/details/DisclosureProjectBriefingDocument/](https://archive.org/details/DisclosureProjectBriefingDocument/)

-Note: McKenzie also alleges her supervisor’s real identity was declared dead years earlier, fitting a pattern of black budget programs allegedly changing the names of its personnel and faking their death certificates to more easily move personnel without oversight.
+>**_Note_**: McKenzie also alleges her supervisor’s real identity was declared dead years earlier, fitting a pattern of black budget programs allegedly changing the names of its personnel and faking their death certificates to more easily move personnel without oversight.